commercelayer/commercelayer-docs-api/resources/webhooks/list_webhooks.md

 ---
-description: How to fetch a list of webhooks via API
+description: How to fetch a collection of webhooks via API
 ---

 # List all webhooks